Docs › Examples › Basics

 Inspecting and exploring

 -info prints the geometry type, feature count, CRS (if known), bounding box, and the name and type of every attribute field.
 It's the fastest way to remind yourself what a file actually contains.
-Add save-to=info.json to capture it as JSON.
+In the CLI, add save-to=info.json to capture it as JSON.

 Count features grouped by a field